 Why illegal dumping is costing us all and why it is not just a council problem

-And people who look at a roadside reserve and think, yes, this seems like the perfect place to leave a mattress, three black bags and the emotional maturity of someone who has never once faced a consequence.
+And those who look at a roadside reserve and think, yes, this seems like the perfect place to leave a mattress, three black bags, and the emotional maturity of someone who has never once faced a consequence.

 Welcome to illegal dumping, also known as fly tipping.